Types of Equity Release (2025)

 In this case

-Changes In Property Value
+Changes in Property Value

 It’s imperative to consider changes in property value as they may affect your decision to take out equity release.